actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/07 Summary.md

 		// Follow another path around the middle of the museum.
 		System.out.println("Starting performPatrolPlan2()");

-		// Fill in moveTo() commands, e.g. according to figure 2 actsense.moveTo(0.3, 0.3);
+		// Fill in moveTo() commands, e.g. according to the figure actsense.moveTo(0.3, 0.3);
 		actsense.moveTo(0.3, 0.7);
 		actsense.moveTo(0.7, 0.7);